-- Awareness – the candidate knows relevant terminology and possesses a grasp of the fundamentals of a given concept.
+- Awareness – the candidate knows the relevant terminology and possesses a grasp of the fundamentals of a given concept.

 - Proficiency – the candidate has a thorough understanding of a given concept and the ability to apply it to different scenarios.

-Let’s look at how each cognitive level looks with regard to items on the The IIA’s exam syllabi.
+Let’s look at how each cognitive level looks with regard to items on The IIA’s exam syllabi.

 In Part 3, a candidate is expected to “be familiar with the basic concepts associated with Electronic Funds Transfer, its effects on business payments and paper checks collection, and its role in payroll functions.”
 To be “aware,” a candidate should have a sense of the advantages and disadvantages of such a system and its impact.
 You should have an idea of how this system would affect a “paper trail,” but you aren’t expected to design a program that processes EFTS.
 You only need an understanding of the basics.

 In contrast, in Part 1, a candidate should “be able to define and recognize independence with regard to internal auditing staff, and also determine whether a specific practitioner is independent in a given scenario.”
 It’s not enough to know the abstract concept of independence or to be able to define the relevant terms.
 To be “proficient,” you must be able to determine independence as though you were in the field.
 Questions testing proficiency will provide enough information for you to make a judgment, and it’s expected you respond as a Certified Internal Auditor.

 Proficiency is a deeper level of knowledge than Awareness, and you have to have Awareness of a concept before you can work on building Proficiency.
 Per the IIA, all items in Parts 1 and 2 are tested at the proficiency level.
 Items in Part 3, except for Governance/Business Ethics and Risk Management, are tested at the awareness level.